Last updated: 7/6/2020

 Living in a rat race where people feel that they do not have enough time in the day to keep up with everything, people not having enough money to pay their bills, or sometimes even eat.

-It is no wonder that everyone seems out there for themselves, they are just trying to survive and this often creates a lot of anxiety, frustration, anger and above all sadness for a lot if people.
+It is no wonder that everyone seems out there for themselves, they are just trying to survive and this often creates a lot of anxiety, frustration, anger, and above all sadness for a lot of people.

 I put this down to the fact that I am quite a laid back person and have been lucky enough not to have experienced any significant trauma in my life.